-- Common materials found around the home, such as cardboard, tape, paper, string, glue, rubber bands, recyclables, tinfoil, scissors, etc. - Transmission Mission Handout
+- Common materials found around the home, such as cardboard, tape, paper, string, glue, rubber bands, tinfoil, recyclables, scissors, etc. - Transmission Mission Handout

 In this activity, you will learn about the different ways that viruses spread.
-Then you will invent and build a prototype of a new product that prevents transmission of a virus through one of the modes.
+Then you will invent and prototype a new product that prevents transmission of a virus through one of the modes.